 - Only SSL calls to api.plagscan.com are accepted

-- The access token that you get is ALWAYS required in every request (except for the access token request).
+- The access token that you get is ALWAYS required for every request (except for the access token request).

 - The access token is randomly generated

-- The access token as an expire time.
-After that time is useless for requests.
+- The access token has an expiration time after which it is no good for further requests.

-- The expire time of the access token is showed in the returned value of the access token request.
-3600 seconds as default.
+- The expiration time of the access token is shown in the returned value of the access token request, using 3600 seconds as a default.

-- You can refresh your access token in case it is expired.
+- You can refresh your access token when it expires.

-- Access can be restricted to one or several IPs:
+- Access can be restricted to one or more IPs:

 - Enter one IP if request always come from one server